jrpotter/notebook/notes/binary/hexadecimal.md

 %%ANKI
 Basic
-*When* should padding be introduced on converting binary to hexadecimal?
+*When* should padding be introduced in binary to hexadecimal conversion?
 Back: When the number of bits is not a multiple of `4`.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1707432641571-->